 How to Apply

-All open positions can be found at jobs.ggc.edu.
+Find open positions at GGC Careers.
 Students must create an applicant profile in order to apply for any open positions.
 All student positions require you to complete an application with your resume, cover letter, and student detail schedule included.
 Once you become a candidate you will be contacted for an interview.
 If you are offered the position, your supervisor will work with Human Resources and Financial Aid to process your hiring paperwork.
 It is important that you complete your student agreement form before HR can contact you.
 You may not begin working until you receive email notification from your supervisor.

 Work-Study Wages